Lolliedieb/lolMiner-releases/README.md

 - Zombie mode GPUs no longer crash during DAG verify.
 - When one Nvidia GPU stops because of a recoverable error (e.g. not enough memory for DAG or temperature limit reached), this will no longer crash all other Nvidia GPUs.
-- The parameter --disbale-dag-verify was not working for OpenCL fired cards.
+- The parameter --disable-dag-verify was not working for OpenCL fired cards.
 Not it does.
 - Fixed overzealous reconnection on Ethash connections when not receiving new work within 30 seconds (now limit is 150 seconds).
 This caused problems, especially on ETC+ZIL.
 - Fixed 3G Nvidia card not starting on ETC mining